 Name Your Startup

 Naming your Tennessee startup is a very important consideration.
-Choosing an optimal name depends on the type of business, industry, and target market.
+Choosing an optimal name depends on the type of business, industry, and target audience.

 You can confirm your business name's availaility by using the business name search on the Secretary of State’s site.
 Once you verify your name is available, you can register your business through the state’s online portal.